twiddlingbits/twr-wasm/docs/gettingstarted/helloworld.md

 </html>
 ~~~

 This example uses Import Maps, which are used when not using a bundler like WebPack or Parcel.
-This can be a simpler and more clear debugging and development environment.
+This can be simpler with a more clear debugging and development environment.

 The relative path in the `importmap` section should be updated to point to the location where you installed `twr-wasm/lib-js`.
 The path above is correct if your file is in an `example` subfolder.